Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Conclusion

 \section{Conclusion}

-This study provides a systematic evaluation of how current Large Language Models (LLMs) can assist in the specification and, where technically feasible, the estimation of Multinomial Logit (MNL) models.
+This study provides a systematic evaluation of how current LLMs can assist in the specification and, where technically feasible, the estimation of MNL models.
 Our aim was twofold: to understand \textbf{how modelling goals, prompting strategies, and information conditions affect model quality}, and to assess \textbf{which LLMs currently perform best in discrete choice modelling tasks}.
-To do so, we designed five experimental configurations that vary along three key dimensions — \textbf{prompting strategy} (Zero-Shot vs. Chain-of-Thoughts), \textbf{information availability} (full data vs. data dictionary), and \textbf{modelling task} (suggestion vs. estimation).
-Moreover, we benchmarked thirteen versions of six leading LLM families: ChatGPT, Claude, DeepSeek, Gemini, Gemma, and Llama.
+To do so, we designed five experimental configurations that vary along three key dimensions — \textbf{prompting strategy} (zero-shot vs. chain-of-thought), \textbf{information availability} (full data vs. data dictionary), and \textbf{modelling task} (suggestion vs. estimation).
+Moreover, we benchmarked twelve versions of six leading LLM families: ChatGPT, Claude, DeepSeek, Gemini, Gemma, Llama, and Mistral.
 Across all configurations, we assessed the empirical performance, behavioural plausibility, and complexity of each utility specification generated. \\

 Our findings offer three main insights.
 First, prompt structure plays a critical role in shaping specification quality.
-Structured Chain-of-Thought (CoT) prompts led, on average, to higher-quality and better-performing specifications than unstructured Zero-Shot prompts.
+Structured chain-of-thought prompts led, on average, to higher-quality and better-performing specifications than unstructured zero-shot prompts.
 Second, limited access to raw data did not reduce—and in some cases improved—LLM performance.
 This suggests that constraining input complexity may allow LLMs to allocate more of their reasoning and computational resources toward behavioural and theoretical reasoning rather than parsing data structure.
-Third, model capabilities vary significantly across LLM families.
-Claude 4 Sonnet generated the best-fitting and most complex specifications overall, while GPT o3 was uniquely capable of estimating its own models through executable, verifiable code—demonstrating the potential for partial automation of the entire modelling pipeline.
-Moreover, Claude variants consistently excelled in terms of AIC, while GPT variants performed better in terms of LL under both full and limited information conditions.\\
+Third, model performance vary significantly across LLM families as a function of their architectural configurations and access to external computational tools.
+End-to-end estimation was only feasible for agentic tool-augmented LLMs.
+Specifically, GPT-o3, operating in an agentic setting, was uniquely capable of estimating its own models through executable, verifiable code, demonstrating the potential for partial automation of the entire modelling pipeline.
+In contrast, non-agentic LLMs lacked the necessary execution capabilities, resulting in hallucinated or non-reproducible outputs.
+These findings demonstrate the potential of incorporating LLMs into different parts of the choice modelling workflow, with non-agentic LLMs supporting specification generation and agentic LLMs supporting estimation).\\